lightning/bolts/02-peer-protocol.md

    transaction.

 Thus, the worst case is `3R+2G+2S` assuming `R` is at least 1.
-Note that the chances of 3 reorganizations in which the other node wins all of them is low for `R` of 2 or more.
+Note that the chances of three reorganizations in which the other node wins all of them is low for `R` of 2 or more.
 Since high fees are used (and HTLC spends can use almost arbitrary fees), `S` should be small; although, given that block times are irregular and empty blocks still occur, `S = 2` should be considered a